FAQ: Top Trending Selling FAQs

 • 100% of the value of the assets may be considered, and liquidation is not required.

 Example #1 Scenario.
 Total borrower funds needed to close is $30,000.
-Borrower has $33,400 in verified assets ($25,000 in a checking account and $8,400 in a retirement account invested in mutual funds).
+Borrower has $33,400 in verified assets ($25,000 in a checking account and $8,400 held within multiple brokerage accounts consisting of stocks and mutual funds).

-Policy Direction:
+Direction:

 1. Subtract the checking account assets of $25,000 from the total funds required to close.
 Evidence of liquidation is not required for these types of accounts.